lealceldeiro/gems/SpringBoot2Recipes/ch07/README.md

 **Problem**

-You want to use MongoDB in your Spring Boot application.
+How to use MongoDB in your Spring Boot application.

 **Solution**